When creating a VR space, you need ‘world’ components, that is, the ground, the sky, mountains, and the sea.

 Some skies are available in STYLY by default and you can also create your original one from Unity’s ‘Skybox’ assets.

-However, you cannot create your favourite ground and mountains with existing assets.
+However, you cannot create your favorite ground and mountains with existing assets.

 In this case, you will find a terrain engine called ‘Terrain’ useful.